ayeks/SGX-hardware/README.md

 $ gcc test_sgx.c -o test_sgx
 $ ./test_sgx
 ```

+See [Issue 17](https://github.com/ayeks/SGX-hardware/issues/17) for the execution in Visual Studio.

 ### SGX is available for your CPU but not enabled in BIOS
 ```